kyleu/projectile/doc/src/gettingStarted/project.md

 ## Starting point

 This assumes you've got an existing project that you'd like to add Projectile generated code to.
-If you'd prefer to instead start from a brand new project, [install Projectile](asdf) and run `projectile example-create` in an empty directory.
+If you'd prefer to instead start from a brand new project, [install Projectile](asdf) and run `projectile new` in an empty directory.

 Open your project directory, and run `projectile server`